-John Inverdale – Award Winning BBC Sports Presenter, Conference Host, Awards Presenter and Entertaining After-Dinner Speaker.
+John Inverdale is an Award-Winning Sports Presenter, Awards Presenter and Entertaining After-Dinner Speaker.

-John Inverdale was born in Plymouth in 1957 and is the Son of a Royal Navy dental surgeon.
+Born in Plymouth in 1957, John is the Son of a Royal Navy dental surgeon.

 He attended Clifton College in Bristol and went on to gain a degree in history at Southampton University before embarking on a career in journalism.